DGF7-3 product page

 • Display of the trip current setting, after a Test Trip has been activated.

 • 'SHOW TRIP' pushbutton.
-Remains functional even when supply power is switched off.
+Remains functional even when Control Voltage is switched off.
 Pressing the button will cause the LCD display to show whether or not the DGF7-3, to which it is connected, was in a tripped state at the instant of power loss.
 This way the user is able to verify which one of a group of units tripped their associated tripping device.
 This information remains accessible for at least 10 hours after power is lost.

 • Display of the pre-trip ground fault current, after a trip has occurred (flashing display).